tomasc/mongoid_localized_presence_validator/README.md

   include Mongoid::Document
   field :some_localized_field, type: String, localize: true

-  # Validate the presence of any number of locales:
+  # Validate the presence of specific locales:
   validates :some_localized_field, presence: %i[cs]

   # Or just the default locale: